Early Life and Education

 Philanthropy

-Ghaffarian is actively involved in philanthropy, particularly in education and STEM initiatives.
-He established the Limitless Space Institute in 2019 to support scientific research and engage students in space exploration.
-He also supports a school in Kinshasa, Democratic Republic of the Congo, through his Emerging Light Foundation.
+Ghaffarian is actively involved in philanthropy, supporting education, STEM initiatives, and scientific research, including interstellar travel.
+He established the Limitless Space Institute in 2019, a non-profit organization dedicated to inspiring the next generation and funding research for interstellar exploration.
+He also supports the Emerging Light Foundation.